 |Deanna Lambert||City Staff||615-371-2259|

-- Boiling Spring Academy Program – another successful year at our Moores Lane one room school circa 1832!
-Each year approximately 900 period-costumed Brentwood second-graders step back in time for “A Day in 1845.”
-The commission developed a classroom program taught by retired teachers which includes penmanship, arithmetic (using slates and slate pencils), history, recitation, a spelling bee, and an activity book.
-For information, contact Carole Crigger at 661-4231.
+- Boiling Spring Academy Program – More than 5,000 Brentwood second-graders have stepped back in time for “A Day in 1845” -- the educational program developed by the Historic Commission in 2005.
+The one room school house built in 1830 features a day of learning taught by retired teachers which includes penmanship, arithmetic (using slates and slate pencils), history, recitation, and a spelling bee.
+For information, contact Carole Crigger at 615-661-4231.

-- Boiling Spring Academy Docents – the academy is open to the public on the third Sunday of the month, May through October from 2:00–4:00.
-To be a docent, please contact Kathie Greaves at 776-2268.
-Periodic training sessions are scheduled.
+- Boiling Spring Academy Docents – the academy is open to the public on the third Sunday of the month, from May through October from 2:00–4:00.
+To be a docent, please contact Kathie Greaves at 615-76-2268.

-- History Bowl - the commission sponsors a History Bowl game show to create a greater awareness and love of history in young people.
+History Bowl - The History Bowl is held in February each year and is a fun way to create a greater awareness of Brentwood and U.S. history.
 The History Bowl is an exciting and fun event featuring a fast paced game with four rounds of history questions in a format similar to popular quiz shows such as Jeopardy.
-The event features Advance Placement students from Brentwood and Franklin public high schools.
+The event features Advance Placement students from nine Williamson County High Schools.